 The one noticeable thing about Eat Locals is that Jason Flemyng manages to rope in is a very impressive cast, no doubt due to being able to call on his friends and colleagues in the industry.
 You suspect that another director without the same background as Flemyng would have not been able to pull off the same feat.
 Those present include Tony Curran, a Scottish actor mostly known for bad guy roles; Mackenzie Crook from the original version of tv’s The Office (2001-3); Annette Crosbie from countless British arts tv shows and theatre work; Freema Agyeman, former assistant on Doctor Who (2015– ) and a regular on The Wachowskis’ Sense8 (2015-8); Eve Myles, an actress who should have a much bigger profile than she does, known in the genre material for tv’s Torchwood (2008-11); and Charlie Cox, a British actor later to find fame in the US as the title role in tv’s Daredevil (2015-8).

 Eat Locals is a vampire film, a genre that seems a little anaemic and past its sell-by date these days following Twilight (2008) and sequels.
-Certainly, there have been a number of worthwhile attempts to reinvigorate the genre since then with the likes of Stake Land (2010), A Girl Walks Home Alone at Night (2014), Aaron’s Blood (2016) and The Transfiguration (2016), although none of these have been major box-office successes.
+Certainly, there have been a number of worthwhile attempts to reinvigorate the genre since then with the likes of Stake Land (2010), A Girl Walks Home Alone at Night (2014), Aaron’s Blood (2016), The Transfiguration (2016), My Heart Can’t Beat Unless You Tell It To (2020) and Midnight Mass (2021), although none of these have been major box-office successes.
 Alas, Eat Locals does nothing to reverse the trend.

 Jason Flemyng creates an interesting initial situation in the farmhouse with a secret society of vampires and rules about how territories are divided up, followed by the arrival of a military unit of vampire hunters outside the farmhouse.
 This works okay and Flemyng has a snide sense of humour, at one point even suggesting the film is going to be a satiric vampire version of Brexit with Annette Crosbie making comments about preying on immigrants and others dismissing her “You’ve been reading the Daily Mail again.”
 Annette Crosbie certainly own the scenes she is in – opening the door with a semi-automatic machine gun or pretending to be a frail old lady on her walking frame and then turning to stab soldiers.